-IDAHO DEPARTMENT OF PARKS AND RECREATION Grant Application Evaluation Criteria Project Name: Applicant: Rater: Credibility Degree to which project reflects the purpose of the program or fund and benefits a full range of users contributing to the specific program fund.
+IDAHO DEPARTMENT OF PARKS AND RECREATION Grant Application Evaluation Criteria

+Project Name: Applicant: Rater: to which project reflects the purpose of the program or fund and sa full range of users contributing to the specific program fund.
+0-10 pts. health of Need of urgency due to potential resource damage, or and safety concerns that may cause an opportunity to be lost if no s taken.
+0-10 pts. to which the project creates new recreational opportunities not y available in the area.
+0-10 pts. to which project is reflected as a user need in current comprehensive recreation plans or surveys.
+0-10 pts. o rk of quality in project planning, design, organization, and ation with IDPR staff and respective advisory committees.
+0-10 pts. of overall quality and importance of the project as demonstrated advisory Committee.
+0-10 pts. t to which applicant has committed to the ongoing maintenance of the or continuation of the service.
+0-10 pts. of matching funds from applicant and other applicant sources or nent in the project as demonstrated by the applicant.
 0-10 pts.
-Assessment of Need Degree of urgency due to potential resource damage, or health and safety concerns that may cause an opportunity to be lost if no action is taken.
-0-10 pts.
-Degree to which the project creates new recreational opportunities not currently available in the area.
-0-10 pts.
-Degree to which project is reflected as a user need in current comprehensive outdoor recreation plans or surveys.
-0-10 pts.
-Scope of Work Degree of quality in project planning, design, organization, and coordination with IDPR staff and respective advisory committees.
-0-10 pts.
-Degree of overall quality and importance of the project as demonstrated to the Advisory Committee.
-0-10 pts.
-Commitment Degree to which applicant has committed to the ongoing maintenance of the facility or continuation of the service.
-0-10 pts.
-Degree of matching funds from applicant and other applicant sources or investment in the project as demonstrated by the applicant.
-0-10 pts.
 9. Degree of statewide user group support for the project.
 0-10 pts.
-Feasibility Degree to which project costs are reasonable and accurate and relate to project benefits.
+Feasibility 10.
+Degree project to which project costs are reasonable and accurate and relate to benefits.
 0-10 pts.
 Comments TOTAL